 D^2EPC's profiling engine steps on the solution provided by Hypertech which has been updated with a state-of-the-art clustering algorithm that realises the profile extraction solely on historic timeseries data.
 The Symbolic Aggregate approXimation is a relatively simple algorithm with low computational complexity.
 The algorithm provides a high-level representation of timeseries datasets by binning the continuous input into intervals.
 The sequence of floats is transformed to a sequence of symbols from the English Alphabet and each symbol corresponds to a specific range.
 Through this dimensionality reduction, the algorithm manages to confine the noise in data and capture the trend of the series without significant loss of information.
-In the context of D^2EPC, the SAX algorithm will be applied on (dry-bulb) temperature and illuminance datasets.
+In the context of D^2EPC, the SAX algorithm has been applied on (dry-bulb) temperature and illuminance datasets.
 Regarding the temperature, it has been proven to be suitable for symbolic approximation, as the algorithm succeeds to identify and cluster the variations and trends inside the training data.
-Meanwhile, SAX clustering on illuminance time series is unprecedented and will be introduced as innovation in the D^2EPC.
+Meanwhile, SAX clustering on illuminance time series is unprecedented and has been introduced as innovation in the D^2EPC.

-In Figure 4, an example of SAX algorithm implementation in temperature data is presented.
+Figure 4 presents an example of SAX algorithm implementation in temperature data.
 Two inhomogeneous clusters have been formed, 'a' and 'b' corresponding to two different ranges.
-Complete documentation on the SAX algorithm can be find in [36] and [37]
+Complete documentation on the SAX algorithm can be find in [37] and [38]